NOTE: Please WAIT while the applet below load.

 Arbitrary points X, Y and Z

-Generalization 2: If equi-inclined (making same angles) lines are dropped from A, B and C to line segments YZ, XZ and XY, respectively, and if U, V and W are the intersections of these equi-inclined lines as indicated, then ∆KLM is similar to ∆XYZ.
-(Point P can be dragged below to change the angle the equi-inclined lines make with the sides of XYZ.)
+Generalization 2: If equi-inclined (making same angles) lines are dropped from A, B and C to line segments YZ, XZ and XY, respectively, and if K, L and M are the intersections of these equi-inclined lines as indicated, then ∆KLM is similar to ∆XYZ.
+(Point P can be dragged in the linked sketch above to change the angle the equi-inclined lines make with the sides of XYZ.)

 Equi-inclined lines to sides of XYZ